-NVIDIA chief Jen-Hsun Huang speaking at the Reuters Global Technology Summit in San Francisco earlier this week has reavled that NVIDIA intends to license its Keplar graphics core technology to other chip and device manufacturers.
+NVIDIA chief Jen-Hsun Huang, speaking at the Reuters Global Technology Summit in San Francisco earlier this week, has revealed that NVIDIA intends to license its Kepler graphics core technology to other chip and device manufacturers.
+This strategic move marks a significant shift in NVIDIA’s business model, aiming to capitalize on the burgeoning mobile market in a post-PC era.

-The licensing of their technology may also provide NVIDIA with the opportunity to work with mobile device giants such as Samsung and Apple in the near future, enabling them to benefit from NVIDIA’s technology.
-NVIDIA’s Jen-Hsun Huang explained:
+The licensing of their technology may also provide NVIDIA with the opportunity to collaborate with mobile device giants such as Samsung and Apple in the near future.
+By leveraging NVIDIA’s advanced graphics technology, these companies can enhance the visual performance of their devices, offering users a superior experience.
+This potential collaboration could lead to groundbreaking advancements in mobile graphics, benefiting both NVIDIA and its partners.

 “The bottom line is the world has changed and we’re expanding our business model to serve markets that we historically could not serve by selling chips alone.
 We will target customers where their capacity and desire to build their own application processors is great.